Several train cars carrying hazardous material are on fire after derailing in North Dakota - KESQ

 He said all residents within a one-mile radius of the derailment were notified of the incident and potential hazards.
 Consequently, Kirking said, they have issued a voluntary evacuation.

-The cause of the derailment is still under investigation, he said, adding that the engineer and conductor were the only people onboard the train and they escaped safely.
+The cause of the derailment is still under investigation, he said, adding the engineer and conductor were the only people on board the train and they escaped safely.

-Kirking said it’s a little too early to tell if the hazardous material has leaked into any waterways, but an environmental group is coming out to set up to prevent any pollution.
+Kirking said it is too early to tell if the hazardous material has leaked into any waterways, but an environmental crew is coming out to set up to prevent any pollution.

-In a post on X, the National Transportation Safety Board said they are investigating the derailment.
+In a post on X, the National Transportation Safety Board said it is investigating the derailment.

 The-CNN-Wire